fourstacks/nova-checkboxes/README.md

+#This is a fork compatible with Nova 4

 *NOTE*

 There is now a native field in Nova called Boolean Group that replicates this field when using the `saveUncheckedValues` option.
 It is recommended that if you are using this package with that option enabled that you switch to the native Nova field as this package is only sporadically maintained.